 Activity: Thinking Through Exercise Habits

 - How much exercise do you get at school?
-Prompt the youth to think about how much time they spend in gym class, and how much time outside for recess.
+Prompt them to think about how much time they spend in gym class, and how much time outside for recess.
 Ask them if that adds up to one hour a day.
 You may want to add up the amount of time mentioned on the board.

 Continuing the Conversation